AStoyan0ff/KeyBoard/README.md

 ---

-✔ `Keypad` е уеб проект, който визуализира пълна компютърна клавиатура чрез `HTML` и `CSS`, със стилен и адаптивен дизайн.
+✔ **Keypad** is a web project that visualizes a full computer keyboard using HTML and CSS, with a stylish and responsive design.

-✔ Проектът е подходящ за демонстрация на позициониране,гъвкави контейнери и стилове за интерактивни елементи.
+✔ The project is suitable for demonstrating positioning, flexible containers, and styles for interactive elements.

 ---

 ### 🔑 Характеристики:

-✔ Реалистична подредба на клавишите
+✔ Realistic key layout
-✔ Използване на **Flexbox** за гъвкаво позициониране
+✔ Using **Flexbox** for flexible positioning
-✔ **Hover ефекти** и анимация при натискане на бутон
+✔ **Hover effects** and button click animation
-✔ Поддръжка на **адаптивен дизайн**
+✔ **Responsive design** support
-✔ Лесно персонализиране чрез `CSS`
+✔ Easy customization via `CSS`

 ---

-### 🛠 Технологии:
+### 🛠 Technologies:

 - `HTML5`
 - `CSS3` **(Flexbox, Responsive Design)**

 ---

-### Структора на проекта:
+### Project structure:

 Keyboard
 │